rogue707Dev/django-gdaps/docs/usage.rst

-When the ``gdaps.frontend`` app is activated in ``INSTALLED_APPS``, the ``startplugin`` management command is extended by a frontend part: When a new plugin is created, a *frontend* directory in that plugin is initialized with a boilerplate javascript file ``index.js``, which is the plugin entry point in the frontend.
+When the ``gdaps.frontend`` app is activated in ``INSTALLED_APPS``, the ``startplugin`` management command is extended by a frontend part: When a new plugin is created, a *frontend* directory in that plugin is initialized with a boilerplate javascript file ``index.js``, which is the plugin entry point of the frontend.
 This is accomplished by webpack and django-webpack-loader.

 So all you have to do is:

 #.
 Add ``gdaps.frontend`` to ``INSTALLED_APPS`` (before ``gdaps``)
 #.
-Call ``./manage.py initfrontend vue``, if you haven't already
+Call ``./manage.py initfrontend``, if you haven't already
 #.
 Call ``./manage.py startplugin fooplugin`` and fill out the questions
 #. start ``yarn serve`` in the *frontend* directory
 #. start Django server using ``./manage.py runserver``